MicrosoftDocs/visualstudio-docs/docs/code-quality/includes/insecure-deserializers-fixes-for-always-insecure-deserializers-md.md

   - <xref:System.Xml.Serialization.XmlSerializer?displayProperty=nameWithType>
   - Newtonsoft Json.NET - Use TypeNameHandling.None.
 If you must use another value for TypeNameHandling, restrict deserialized types to an expected list with a custom ISerializationBinder.
   - Protocol Buffers
 - Make the serialized data tamper-proof.
 After serialization, cryptographically sign the serialized data.
 Before deserialization, validate the cryptographic signature.
-Protect the cryptographic key from being disclosed, and design for key rotations.
+Protect the cryptographic key from being disclosed and design for key rotations.